flexmonster/js-pivot-table/README.md

 ## Customizable & flexible
 ### Extensive API

-The component has a convenient full-functional JavaScript API to embed the component into web applications.
+Flexmonter provides a convenient, full-functional API to embed the component into web applications.
 Being a developer, you can:
 - Define what features you want to enable/disable
 - Build your own scenarios around the component